State Tax Guidance on Remote Sellers Post-Wayfair: State Law on Economic Nexus, Compliance Challenges

 Dillon Tax Consulting

-Mr. Dillon is an attorney specializing in multistate sales and use tax matters for multistate and multinational businesses.
-For more than 20 years, as leader of his firm, practice leader for global accounting firms and in-house for two publicly-traded technology companies, Mike has successfully helped companies identify multistate nexus, negotiate settlements of historical exposure, register and automate sales and use tax compliance processes, and address risk during M&A activity.
-Mike has successfully represented taxpayers in over 200 sales tax audits, often coming in when “all hope is lost” to beneficially resolve the matter.
-He is highly sought to lecture and opine on sales tax matters.
+Mr. Dillon is an attorney and founder specializing in multistate sales and use tax matters for multistate and multinational businesses.
+For more than 25 years, as leader of his firm, practice leader for global accounting firms and in-house for two publicly-traded E-commcerce and Technology companies, Mr. Dillon has successfully helped companies identify multistate nexus, negotiate settlements of historical exposure, register and automate sales tax compliance processes, and address risk during M&A activity.
+He has successfully represented taxpayers in over 200 sales tax audits, and 500 Voluntry Disclosure Agreements (VDA), often coming in when “all hope is lost” to beneficially resolve the matter.
+Mr. Dillon is a member of the State and Local Tax Advisory Board for Strafford Publications.
+He is highly sought to lecture and author articles on sales tax matters for organizations such as AICPA, Strafford, BNA, CCH and the Center for Professional Education.

 Close